recoil-group/deadline-modfile-packager/README.md

 ## How to load a mod

--   Open the modfile script.
+-   Open the modfile script/file.
 This may be the one you exported in the section above or just one from the public mods section
 -   Copy the FULL contents
 -   Paste them to the 'server luau console' in-game (accessible after pressing the ` key, right next to Escape on your keyboard)
 -   The modfile should load